aruns1975/kubernates/README.md

        3. AmazonVPCFullAccess
        4. EKS policy created using "Creation of policy (EKS)"
        5. EKS policy created using "Creation of policy (Cloud Formation Policy)"
+## Creation of the VPC, subnets and other networking infrastructure.
+### Terminalogies
+   1. VPC - Virtual Private Network (Your own private data center with in AWS)
+   2. Subnets - For data isolation
+   3. Internet Gateway - For accessing the public network from AWS system
+   4. Routing Table - To make sure that the subnets are aware of how to connect to internet using the Internet Gateway
+   5. Cloud Formation - It is a service which allows to create the infrastucture required using the config file.
+### Cloud Formation config file
+   1. The cloud formation yml file for the creation of VPC is placed under folder "cloud-formation/EKS-VPC-Cloud-Formation-Template.yml"
+### Creation of basic infrastruture using Cloud Formation
+   1. Services -> CloudFormation -> Create Stack
+   2. Select "Template is ready" and "Upload a template file" -> Choose File and select the file "cloud-formation/EKS-VPC-Cloud-Formation-Template.yml"
+   3. Click next
+   4. Provide the Stack Name "My-ekS-vpc-stack"
+   5. Specify the CIDR block for the VPC and the Subnets.
+       1. The CIDR block for the subnet should belong to the subset of the VPC
+   6. Click Next and click on "Create Stack"